ianmaclarty/amulet/doc/scene_nodes.md

 - `node3`

-Note that the action execution order is determined before the first action runs and is not affected by any modifications actions make to the scene graph (these modifications will only affect the order of actions in subsequent frames).
+Note that the action execution order is determined before the first action runs each frame and is not affected by any modifications to the scene graph made by actions running during the frame.
+Any modifications to the scene graph will only affect the order of actions in subsequent frames.

 ### node:late_action([id,] action) {#node:late_action .method-def}